WWIIWWIIWW/Cantera-ext/README.md

 ## Introduction

-Cantera extension program is developed for Phoenix Biopower, Stockholm, Sweden. current version is for windows user only, if you need a version for Linux,
+Cantera extension program is developed for Phoenix Biopower, Stockholm, Sweden.

+Current version is for windows user only, if you need a version for Linux,

 Email: Kai.Zhang.1@city.ac.uk

 ## Planned Works:

 (a) Extra graphical grid towards calculation of single mixture chosen at interface.

-(b) throw error when users enter incorrect input.
+(b) Throw error when users enter incorrect input.

-(c) report 1D solution at different residence time, rather than only at flame front.
+(c) Report 1D solution at different residence time, rather than only at flame front.

 (d) Group all needed libraries into one single executable package.

 (e) CRN implementation

 (f) Parallel calculation

 (g) Automatic residence time refienment for 0D extinction.

 (h) Add automatic plots for achieved datasets.

 ## Installation (assuming you have installed conda, refer to instruction)